sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 #### Use up to 20% of the team's time to improve and learn

-**For all the following and other related activities, use CATS codes for continuous improvement (14644).**

 ##### Improve

 - Understand teams performance levels and set realistic goals